 (d) Definitions.
 This Agreement, each Confirmation, and each Transaction are subject to the 1991 ISDA Definitions, as such definitions may be amended, supplemented, replaced or modified from time to time (collectively, the “Definitions”), each as published by the International Swaps and Derivatives Association, Inc. (“ISDA”), and will be governed in all respects by the Definitions (except that any references to “Swap Transactions” in the Definitions will be deemed to be references to “Transactions”).
 The Definitions are incorporated by reference in, and made part of, this Agreement and each relevant Confirmation as if set forth in full in this Agreement and such Confirmation.
 In the event of any inconsistency between the provisions of this Agreement and the Definitions, this Agreement will prevail.

 (e) Procedures for Entering into Transactions.
 The parties hereby amend Section 9(e)(ii) by adding the following sentences at the end thereof: “On or promptly following the Trade Date of a Transaction, Party A will send to Party B a Confirmation.
 Party B will promptly thereafter confirm the accuracy of, or request the correction of, such Confirmation.
 If any dispute shall arise as to whether an error exists in a Confirmation, the parties shall in good faith make reasonable efforts to resolve the dispute.
-If Party B fails to accept or dispute the Confirmation in the manner set forth above within two Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
+If Party B fails to accept or dispute the Confirmation in the manner set forth above within three Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
 The requirement of this Section and elsewhere in this Agreement that the parties exchange Confirmations shall for all purposes be deemed satisfied by a Confirmation sent and an acknowledgment deemed given as provided herein.”
-[NOTE – FIVE DAYS IS STANDARD PRACTICE AND 3 WOULD BE VERY DIFFICULT]

 (f) Recording.
-Each party consents to the recording, at any time and from time to time, by the other party of any and all communications between officers or employees of the parties, and waives any further notice of such recording.
+Each party consents to the recording, at any time and from time to time, by the other party of any and all communications between employees of the parties which occur on phone lines typically or customarily recorded by the parties, and waives any further notice of such recording.